Advanced safety filter based on SOS Control Barrier and Lyapunov Functions: Safety Filter Implementation

-Additionally, the selection of $r(x)$ must be lower-bounded to ensure the feasibility of the QCQP \cref{eq:qcqp_based_controller} within $\mathcal X_t$, as \cref{eq:r_lower_bound_un_tracking} already ensures feasibility within $\mathcal X_n$.
-Although the exact lower bound is unknown, it can be approximated using a feasible (but not necessarily optimal) solution $u_\text{sos}(x)$ from \cref{sec:sos_optimization}:
+Furthermore, the selection of $r(x)$ must be lower-bounded to ensure the feasibility of the QP \cref{eq:qcqp_based_controller} within $\mathcal X_s$.
+Although the exact lower bound is unknown, it can not be directly obtain as it involves an existence quantifier $\exists u \in \mathcal U$ for every state $x$.
+However, it can be approximated using a feasible (but not necessarily optimal) solution $u_\text{sos}(x)$ from \cref{sec:sos_optimization}: